-8. Enrolment Policies
+Enrolment Policies

-Although the policies were reviewed at the end of 2019, the enrolment policy is largely unchanged from previous years and is in accordance with MTC Australia's Policies and Procedures.
-The Enrolment Policy reflects the mission of the school:
+Although the policies were reviewed at the end of 2019, the enrolment policy is largely unchanged from previous years.
+The Enrolment Policy reflects the mission of the college:

 To enable young people facing challenging circumstances to complete secondary schooling and enhance their access to further education and employment.